-Collection No.: SC 0007
+- Collection No.:

 - The Barbara White Tour Diary, 1921-1922, is comprised of a 6 3/4 x 8 1/4 manuscript diary kept by White while traveling aboard the Cunard Liner RMS Albania to England, France, Switzerland, and Italy from 1921-1922.
 Also included are loose items from the diary and two telegrams.

 [identification of item], [box #, folder #], Barbara White Tour Diary, 1921-1922, SC 0007, Special Collections, Carrier Library, James Madison University, Harrisonburg, VA.

 Barbara White was a resident and socialite of Salem, Massachusetts.
 She was the daughter of a local judge and according to a telegram within this collection, was known personally by Vice President Calvin Coolidge.
 Barbara White attended Smith College in Northampton, Massachusetts.
 She is pictured with the Class of 1920 in the Smith College yearbook from that year.

-Scope and Content:
+Scope and Content